How to Advertise on Facebook in 2021: The Definitive Facebook Ads Guide

 Once you’ve defined your objective.
 It’s time to set your audience for targeting.
 Audiences are the most integral part of your campaign, and they help in driving the most valuable audience to your business, which can drive sales/conversions for your business.

-There are three main types of audiences which you can choose:
+There are three main types of audiences which you can choose from:

-- Core Audience: These are the core audiences which are targeted manually.
+- Core Audience: These are the core audiences that are targeted manually.
 They are based on various factors like interests, behavior, employment, demographics, etc.

 - Custom Audience: Facebook offers an excellent opportunity to upload your contact list and target them as audiences.